How do I begin an ISEP application?

-Study abroad (ISEP Exchange and ISEP Direct) programs require an official transcript from your home university and an academic reference.
+ISEP Exchange and ISEP Direct programs require an official transcript from your home university and ISEP Exchange programs require an academic reference.
 A language evaluation or other language certification (TOEFL, IELTS, etc.) may be required if applying to study in another language.
 Your home or host university may also require additional application materials, such as a personal essay.
 Check for any program-specific requirements under the Other Academic Conditions section of each program page.

 Can I submit my application without a transcript / academic reference / language evaluation?

-Your application must be entirely complete, including all required documentation, before it may be submitted.
+Your application must be entirely complete, including all required documentation, before it can be submitted.
 Please follow up with your professors to ensure they submit your academic reference and/or language evaluation before the application deadline.
 If your official transcript will be delayed, we can in some cases accept unofficial transcripts.
 Contact your ISEP Student Services Officer for assistance.

 I requested an academic reference / language evaluation, but my professor didn’t receive an email from ISEP.
 What can I do?

 ISEP automatically sends a request email as soon as you input your professor’s name and email address into the application.
-If your professor didn’t receive an email, it is usually due to email spam filter.
-We recommend re-requesting the academic reference / language evaluation from your professor and letting them know to check their spam folder for an email from firstname.lastname@example.org or send a new request.
+If your professor didn’t receive an email, let them know to check their spam folder for an email from firstname.lastname@example.org or send a new request.
 If your professor/academic reference has still not received an invitation, please contact your designated ISEP Student Services Officer for assistance.